rvanasa/wantwords-service/README.md

 `POST /api/source/:key` - retrieve the source code for the given list.

-`POST /api/choose` - parse and evaluate the script provided in the request body.
+`POST /api/choose` - evaluate the script provided in the request body.

-`POST /api/choose/:amount` - parse and evaluate the provided script `:amount` times.
+`POST /api/choose/:amount` - evaluate the provided script `:amount` times.

 ---

 ### File Format

-Below is a quickstart for the `.want` file format:
+Below is a quick example of the `.want` file format:

 ```
 # I'm a comment!